patricklam/se101-f16/assignments/quiz1.md

 # SE 101 In-Class Quiz 1
 ## September 20, 2016

+This quiz is open-book.
+In fact you can even (quietly) talk to your neighbour about it.

 ### Question 1: The syllabus refers you "the best way to pull course updates".
 If you go there, you can find the class name for the SE 2014s.
 What is it?

 ### Question 2: What is one person/resource where you can get help?